paulnicholsen27/octaveScheduler/python_for_newbies/outline.md

 	- structure of the course
 		- emphasize importance of doing activities -- can't learn to swim w/o getting in the water

 Installing Python
-	- set up VSCode
+	- Windows doc already bookmarked
 	- terminal
 	- python interpreter vs running a whole program

+Installing a Code Editor
+	- set up VSCode

+Running Your First Program
+	- students will download first_program.py and run in their own IDE

 Running a Program
 	- comments (VS Code shortcut)
-	- print ("I love Python")
+	- print("I love Python")
 	- Activity: print("Hello World")

 You're a Programmer!